 We are dedicated to providing a safe and supportive atmosphere for all students.
 Our low student-to-teacher ratios allow us to create a family-like environment among students, which, in turn, creates a supportive network among peers.
 Our on-site school counselor provides responsive counseling services, such as social and emotional coaching, problem-solving and organizational skills.

 Park Academy’s curriculum mirrors the Oregon State Standards with accommodations and adaptations that make growth and proficiency attainable for our students.
-Core classes are held in the morning, and are designed with dedicated staff working with small class sizes, allowing students to explore their unique learning styles and discover their strengths.
-Reading programs are based on Orton Gillingham (OG) interventions.
+Core classes are held in the morning and are designed with dedicated staff working with small class sizes, allowing students to explore their unique learning styles and discover their strengths.
+Our reading program is based on Orton Gillingham (OG) interventions.
 Most of our classes are taught by our trained reading staff, allowing students to receive repetition and reinforcement of specific modalities and interventions across the curriculum.
 Core classes include:

 - Language arts